commonhaus/foundation/bylaws/7-indemnification-dissolution.md

 - [617.0831](http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL=0600-0699/0617/Sections/0617.0831.html) Indemnification and liability of officers, directors, employees, and agents.
 - [617.0834](http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&Search_String=&URL=0600-0699/0617/Sections/0617.0834.html) Officers and directors of certain corporations and associations not for profit; immunity from civil liability.

-### Indemnification: Authorization by the Council
+### Authorization by the Council

-The Foundation will only [indemnify a person](#indemnification-right-to-indemnification) if the Commonhaus Foundation Council (CFC) first determines that indemnification is proper under the circumstances because the person has met the [standard of conduct](#indemnification-right-to-indemnification).
+The Foundation will only indemnify a person if the CFC first determines that indemnification is proper under the circumstances because the person has met the [standard of conduct](#scope-of-indemnification-and-standard-of-conduct).

 This determination must be made by (a) a majority vote of Councilors who were not party to the action, even if less than a quorum, or (b) the members of the